- Applying to study

 Language and literacy support

 Library Study Smart is a service designed to help you develop your academic language and learning skills.
-Visit the Library Study Smart website and vUWS site for assignment help and study skills strategies, as well as information about Study Smart Advisors F2F or Online.
+Visit the Library Study Smart website and vUWS site for assignment help and study skills strategies.

 The Mathematics Education Support Hub (MESH) provides mathematics and statistics support for all our students, at all stages of study.
 This includes online resources to revise or 'brush-up' on basic mathematical skills, understand and practice the mathematical calculations underpinning their discipline area/s, and gain statistical skills.